-The costs have been held now for several years, however regrettably we will need to increase the fee for the Spring 2015 intake for anyone paying after 1 December 2014 either in full or their initial deposit, when the total amount will be £740 + VAT = £888.
+The cost for the 6-day CPD training is £750 + VAT = £900.
 Fees are payable either in one full payment or by monthly instalments.
 Some reduced-fee places may also be available at the discretion of The Grove, dependent on student circumstances and the number of attendees in the group.
 Anyone wishing to apply for a fee reduction must email a completed application form with a description of their circumstances leading to the request for a reduced fee.
 Full information on payments is shown in the application form.

 Please see below for full information, venue and tutor details for the current programme.

-This is a post-qualification training in Cognitive Behavioural Therapy skills.
+This is a post-qualification CPD training in Cognitive Behavioural Therapy skills.
 It is a part-time structured programme of 6 days, taught over 3 weekends across approximately three months.
 This allows participants to practise the CBT techniques between each course module The training equates to 36 hours’ CPD.

-This Certificate in CBT Skills provides an opportunity for practitioners to integrate CBT concepts and techniques with their existing theoretical background and way of working.
+This Certificate in CBT Skills provides an opportunity for qualified practitioners to integrate CBT concepts and techniques with their existing theoretical background and way of working.
 The course was initially set up to meet the needs of qualified therapists or practitioners, who wish to make a bridge between CBT methods with their existing practice.

 This training covers NICE recommended interventions and follows the CBT competence framework developed for the IAPT programme.